Back to Blog

 Frame construction, coastal$8M40Southwest FL$45,000 - $75,000

-The property master policy is the largest single insurance expense for most associations, but it's not the only one.
-A complete condo association insurance program includes several additional coverages, each with its own cost:
+The property master policy is the largest single insurance expense for most associations, but it is not the only one.
+A complete condo association insurance program includes several additional coverages:

 CoverageTypical Annual CostRequired?